Duff Cooper: Haig biography

 Cooper, keen to make a literary name for himself, was approached by the executors of Field Marshal Haig in March 1933 to write his official biography, after a number of military and literary figures had declined.
 He insisted on full access to Haig's papers and relied heavily on Haig's (as yet unpublished) diaries.
 Haig's widow then had second thoughts and wrote a book of her own, The Man I Knew, whose publication Faber and Faber delayed with legal action until after Duff Cooper had published his two volumes in 1935 and 1936.

 Stephen Heathorn describes Cooper's biography as "the apogee of the admiring biography [of Haig]", following in the tradition of previous works by Dewar & Boraston (1922), George Arthur (1928) and John Charteris (1929).
 He stressed Haig's strong and upright character, as if he were writing about a Victorian hero.
 He wrote that there was "no room for thoughts of petty malice or of mean revenge in that high and honourable man" (Vol. 2, p.
 98) and that "in moral stature Haig was a giant" (pp. 440–1).
 David Lloyd George's memoirs were appearing as Cooper was writing and some of his book was devoted to addressing Lloyd George's arguments.
-Cooper argued that Haig's offensive on the Somme saved the French at Verdun, that Haig improved Anglo-French relations and that he defeated the Germans through inflicting attrition on them at the Somme and Third Ypres.
+Cooper argued that Haig's offensive on the Somme saved the French at Verdun, Haig improved Anglo-French relations and Haig defeated the Germans through inflicting attrition on them on the Somme and at Ypres.
 The book received many generous reviews and remained the leading biography of Haig until John Terraine's The Educated Soldier in 1963.

-Historians' view of Haig would be dramatically changed by the 1952 publication of his Private Papers (which revealed his political intrigues, and his private uncharitable view of various British officers and politicians and of the French in general).
-At that time Cooper admitted to Robert Blake, the editor of that work, that he had been influenced by the politics of the 1930s and the desire to facilitate Anglo-French rapprochement.
-Modern views of Cooper's biography are less favourable: George Egerton writing in The Journal of Modern History in 1988 detected a conflict between Cooper the writer, who concealed the degree to which Haig like everybody else was dwarfed by events and the historian who was too honest to pretend he dominated them.
-Ziegler writes that the book was criticised for pro-Haig bias and what Ziegler calls "lack of consideration".
+Historians' view of Haig would be dramatically changed by the 1952 publication of his Private Papers, which revealed his political intrigues, and his privately-uncharitable view of various British officers and politicians and of the French in general.
+At the time, Cooper admitted to Robert Blake, the editor of that work, that he had been influenced by the politics of the 1930s and the desire to facilitate Anglo-French rapprochement.
+Modern views of Cooper's biography are less favourable: George Egerton, writing in The Journal of Modern History in 1988, detected a conflict between Cooper the writer, who concealed the degree to which Haig, like everybody else, was dwarfed by events, and the historian, who was too honest to pretend that he dominated them.
+Ziegler wrote that the book was criticised for pro-Haig bias and what Ziegler calls the "lack of consideration".